PathriVidyaPraveen/Epoch-Spring-Camp-Unsupervised-Learning/README.md

 **Problem Statement:**

 **Objective**
 You have been provided with a dataset containing information about various pincodes across India, including their corresponding longitudes and latitudes (clustering_data.csv).
 Your task is to focus specifically on the pincodes of your home state.
-Here’s what you need to do:
+Here’s what you need to do: \n
 **1. Data Filtering:**
 ○ Extract the entries corresponding to your home state from the dataset.
 Ensure you accurately filter out only those pincodes that belong to your home state.
 **2. Data Visualization:**